"Chapter one: He adored New York City..."

 And it is very funny.
 The film opens with Max (Angarano) and his visiting friend Peter (Nicholas Braun) riding a ferry and looking at the Manhattan skyscape, their breath foggy from the bitter New York cold.
 The first line includes Angarano giving a terrific reading of the word “rigamarole,” and it was one of about six times I chuckled during the opening scene.
 That laugh ratio keeps up pretty well through the runtime, only dipping in the closing act as the film takes a more dramatic tack.
 The biggest laugh of the film comes towards its midpoint when Max’s sister Maggie (Maya Kazan) describes her new boyfriend and how she met him to Max, with about three great punchlines stacked on top of each other.
 I started choking on the water I was drinking from laughing so hard, and had to pause the movie to catch my breath.

 The film follows Max on his 25th birthday.
 That number is no coincidence; a quarter of a hundred: Avenues is a quarter-life crisis movie, in fact one of the definitive ones that I’ve seen.
-Max is spinning his wheels creatively, having quit a job to try to make it as an author, but stuck in a writer’s block (or is it a self-fulfilling fear of failure?).
-He is hiding the grief of his brother recently killing himself.
-Like many mid-20s city folk, he’s stuck between wanting to party every night and creating a lifestyle more meaningful and steady.
+Max is spinning his wheels creatively, having quit a day job to try to make it as an author, but stuck in a writer’s block (or is it a self-fulfilling fear of failure?).
+He is suppressing the grief of his brother recently killing himself.
+Like many mid-20s city folk, he’s stuck between partying every night and maturing into a lifestyle more meaningful and steady.

 His birthday ends up being, to quote Teddy Roosevelt, a “crowded hour.”
-Max visits an ex-girlfriend (Juno Temple), wanders all of Manhattan with Peter, starts then resolves a big fight with his best friend, connects and spends the day with two people he meets at an Indian restaurant, gets a letter in the mail his brother sent before he died, and holds a crazy birthday shindig.
+Max’s many activities of the day include visiting an ex-girlfriend (Juno Temple), wandering all of Manhattan with his best friend Peter, starting then resolving a big fight with Peter during that jaunt, connecting with two young women at an Indian restaurant, receiving a letter in the mail that his brother sent before he died, and hosting a crazy birthday shindig.
 And that excludes a few spoilery plot turns in the film’s climax I’m leaving out.
-Max makes a bunch of bad decisions and a few good ones.
+In these 24 hours, Max makes a bunch of bad decisions and a few good ones.
 In real life, no single day is ever this eventful for any person, but it serves as a great cross-section of the many inflection points and complex relationships in Max’s life.
 Avenues does all of this while being a comedy first and foremost.

 The acting is great, especially the leads.
 Angarano displays a terrific blend of spoiled boyishness and sparkle-eyed curiosity so that he’s off-putting at the same time you’re rooting for him.
-(It’s a similar effect to, but very different flavor from, Allen’s many self-directed starring roles.)
-He’s very funny in both line deliveries and some physical comedy (there’s a great bit with him struggling not to break an antique chair).
+(It’s a similar effect to, but very different flavor from, Allen’s best self-directed starring roles.)
+He’s very funny in both line deliveries and some physical comedy — there’s a great bit with him struggling not to break an antique chair.
 Braun, who has since risen to fame on his performance in the show Succession, delivers a performance that is the most “mumblecore” element of the film, awkward and maladjusted and a bit ragged, but still charming.
 He’s terrific, too.

-One odd twist for the film is its score.
-The plinky jazz score sounds like it belongs in a slightly shabbier Allen film (which is indeed one way to describe Avenues).
-It offers some great mood setting — all snoozy indie pop has thankfully eschewed by Angarano.
+One distinct bit of flavor for the film is its score.
+The plinky jazz score sounds like it belongs in a shabbier version of a glory years Allen film (which is indeed one way to describe Avenues).
+The jazz offers some great mood setting — all the snoozy indie pop we’d normally expect in this kind of indie has been thankfully eschewed by Angarano.
 What’s strange about the score is the composer: it’s by actor Michael Cera in his lone feature film composer credit.
 Way to go, George Michael.

 Is It Good?